-"The Standard Oil company largely monopolizes the handling of petroleum from the mouth of the well until it is sold to the retailer, and sometimes to the consumer, and under ordinary cir-cumstances its margin of profit is very large.
-Estimates made in the report show a profit on refined oil from the large.
-Estimates made in the report show a profit on refined oil from the Sugar Creek refinery at Kanaas City of from five to eight cents a gallon.
+"The Standard Oil company largely monopolizes the handling of petroleum from the mouth of the well until it is from the mouth of the well until it is sold to the retailer, and sometimes to the consumer, and under ordinary cir-cumstances its margin of profit is very large.
+Estimates made in the report show a profit on refined oil from the Sugar Creek refinery at Kansas City of from five to eight cents a gallon.
 A much higher profit is indicated for gas-oline.
 The sale of refined oil from the large Standard refinery at Whiting is correspondingly profitable.
-"The evidence shows little hasis for the contention that the enormous divi-dends of the Standard Oil comptny are the legitimate result of fis economics.
-Except for its pipe lines, the Standard has but little legitimate advantage over the independent refiner. the independent refiner.
+"The evidence shows little basis for the contention that the enormous divi-dends of the Standard Oil comptny are the legitimate result of its economics.
+Except for its pipe lines, the Standard has but little legitimate advantage over the independent refiner.

+the independent refiner.